sri85/paymillClientAPItest/README.md

 What do you need ?

 1. Download and install nodejs .(http://nodejs.org/)
-2. Install frisbyjsusing the command npm install -g frisby
+2. Install frisbyjs using the command `npm install -g frisby`
 3. Install jasmine node using (npm install -g jasmine-node)

 Before running the tests:(Configuration)